Elango-Sagravia/geo-politics/outstatic/content/policies/cookie-policy.md

 **7. Contact Information**

-If you have any questions about this Policy, please contact us at [contact@geopolitics.world](mailto:contact@geopolitics.world)
+If you have any questions about this Policy, please contact us at [contact@geopolitics.world.](mailto:contact@geopolitics.world)